Rosé Wine Style Guide

 Rosé juices can be obtained a few different ways, though the fermentation process itself follows the rules of white winemaking.
 Major differences in rosé production are related to how the juice is obtained:

-- Direct to Press: upon receipt, grapes either go direct to press to minimize color extraction from skins.
+- Direct to Press: grapes go direct to press to minimize color extraction from skins.

-- Press after Skin Contact: upon receipt, grapes are crushed and held on skins for a small period of time to extract some color and aroma before being pressed.
+- Press after Skin Contact: grapes are crushed and held on skins for a small period of time to extract some color and aroma before being pressed.

-- Saignée: juices are obtained by bleeding off some juice from a red wine cold soak or fermentation.
+- Saignée: juices are obtained by bleeding off some juice from a red grape cold soak or fermentation.

 There are many varieties suitable for rosé production, but common varieties include: